Colombia - South America

 • Keep evenings flexible

-A stronger first route in Bogota usually means one named anchor like La Candelaria plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Bogota usually means one named anchor like La Candelaria plus a nearby district block in Bogota city center, Bogota main arrival area, and Bogota evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Zona G dinner night and let the rest of the route stay compact.